 Within a single generation we have gained unprecedented access to sweet fruit. […] Today, 365 days of high sugar fruit consumption is reading our bodies for a winter that never seems to come.

 Max Lugavere, Genius Foods

-I always had a pretty tough stomach and rarely got sick, but the few times I got sick was from fructose poisoning.
-At first, I couldn’t make the connection but then I realized there was a pattern; when I ate a lot of fruit (because you know, we are taught fruit is healthy) I felt yucky.
+I always had a pretty tough stomach and rarely got sick, but the few times I got sick were from fructose poisoning.
+At first, I couldn’t make the connection, but then I realized there was a pattern; when I ate a lot of fruit (because, you know, we are taught fruit is healthy), I felt yucky.

-I have not eliminated fruits from my life and I actually enjoy having seasonal fruits, in small quantities, mainly those low in sugars like berries, peaches, apples, pears, plums, oranges and grapefruits, kiwi, plums, pomegranate.
-They are a treat and I enjoy them in moderation: twice or three times a week, about 1/4 cup berries, or half of bigger fruit, or a few slices of grapefruit or oranges in a salad.
+I have not eliminated fruits from my life.
+I enjoy having seasonal fruits in small quantities, mainly those low in sugars like berries, peaches, apples, pears, plums, oranges, grapefruits, kiwi, plums, and pomegranate.
+They are a treat, and I enjoy them in moderation: twice or three times a week, about 1/4 cup berries, or half of bigger fruit, or a few slices of grapefruit or oranges in a salad.

 7. Embrace home-cooking and meal planning

-I have to be honest, meal planning is not my forte.
-But it is something I force myself to do and try to get better at.
+I have to be honest.
+Meal planning is not my forte.
+But I force myself to do it and get better at it.
 I get a lot of cues from my own culture and family.

-I grew up in Romania, an ex-Eastern block country where both men and women had full-time jobs and outsourcing cooking, as well as eating out was not a thing.
+I grew up in Romania, an ex-Eastern block country where both men and women had full-time jobs, and outsourcing cooking and eating out was not a thing.
 So people had to find ways of preparing food for a whole family.
-My mom was making big pots of soups and stews every weekend that would last us for several days.
+My mom made big pots of soups and stews every weekend to last us for several days.

-Meal planning is a full topic in itself, so I won’t go into details here.
+Meal planning is an entire topic so I won’t go into details here.
 But from my experience, it helps to always have in the fridge and pantry: